History & Our Mission

 • a drop-off facility (recycling drop-off center) for paper, cardboard, commingled containers, waste oil, tires, batteries, textiles, white goods, metal, books, computers and other electronic waste, compostable material, and yard waste

 • a Swap Shop for reusable items

-• District offices that house district administrative staff, and MRF operations staff
+• District offices that house the district administrative staff